M-O-Marmalade/Flourish/README.md

 + Press **[CTRL + ![Left/Right Arrows](https://raw.githubusercontent.com/M-O-Marmalade/Pix/master/leftrightArrows.png)]** to increase/decrease the Time multiplier knob

 # HOW TO INSTALL

+Just *download the latest version from the Releases section above!* If you would like the latest build though, you can download it by following the steps/GIFs below!

 1. **Download** the tool from this repository\
 ![Download](https://raw.githubusercontent.com/M-O-Marmalade/Pix/master/downloadflourish.gif)